L2NE-dev/L2NE-dev/ABOUT.md

 - Note on logical inconsistency between the meanings of some words in different languages
   - "insult/инсульт" which meaning "оскорбление/stroke"
 - The most frequent numbers are **2** and **4**

+## 🪖 However 🪖

+I would want to hedge hard before going to far more risky actions, and completely refuse any favor or self-pity.
+Like turning in my biomaterials or DNA (including reproduction).
+Let's say **"back up"** or **"save"** for any contingency, although the wording is not quite right.
+I'm also considering **contracted service**.
+I expect to go on the full (counter-)offensive.

+**I don't know what's possible, they might force me to do it.**